rogerpence/css-custom-properties/README.md

 #### Declaring variables

 CSS custom properties are declared in a .CSS file and associated with a scope.
-The scope is usually either global, which makes the variables available to all other CSS in your app or scoped, which makes the variables available to scoped CSS selector.
+The scope is either global, which makes the variables available to all other CSS in your app or scoped to a specific CSS selector, which makes the variables available only for that selector.

-For example, the following declares a global variable:
+For example, the following declares a global CSS property:

     :root {
         --background-color: #004477;
     }

-Any other CSS in your project can use this variable like this:
+Any other CSS in your project can use this property like this:

     .button {
         ...